on3moy/Python-for-Business-Apps/docs/book/CH1/chapter1.md

 ??? example "Analogy"

-    Like when you store macros in excel to reuse again later.
+    Creating macros in excel to reuse again later.
+These macros take in instructions and output something.
-    The macro are instructions stored in memory that can be accessed at a later time.
+    The macro is similar to the instructions stored in memory that can be accessed at a later time.

 **Machine Instructions:**
 Instructions represented by 0s and 1s.